SkyLundy/plates-for-processwire/README.md

 - ProcessWire 3.0+
 - PHP 8.2+

-Plates for ProcessWire comes packaged with the Plates library so there is no need to install it separately.
-If you choose to install Plates separately via Composer, Plates for ProcessWire will use that instead.
+Plates for ProcessWire will work if you have installed Plates via Composer but will also work if it is not.
+If Plates is intalled via Composer, the module will use that version.
+For those that do not work with Composer, or prefer to not manage the library separately, this module comes packaged with Plates and will fall back to its usage if not detected otherwise.

 ### Installing

-- Install Plates via Composer with `composer require league/plates`
 - Download this module and unzip in your modules directory
-- Install and choose whether to load the custom Extensions built for and included with Plates for ProcessWire
+- Install and configure the module
+- Set up folders and templates, build something cool

 ## How Plates for ProcessWire Works

 Plates For ProcessWire is a lightweight wrapper that preloads the ProcessWire API with Plates to make all ProcessWire objects like `$page`, `$config`, `$user`, etc. ready out of the box.
-Using Plates for ProcessWire is very simple.
 Plates For ProcessWire provides the following:

 - A global `$plates` object that references the module
 - The full ProcessWire API to all Plates template and layout files
 - Optional custom Extensions included with this module that can be managed via the module config page

-Plates for ProcessWire automatically creates the `Engine` object and specifies `/site/templates` as the root directory where Plates will look for files to render and any Folders you define.
+Plates for ProcessWire automatically creates the `Engine` object and specifies `/site/templates` as the root directory where Plates will look for files to render as well as any Folders you define.

-### Examples To Get Started
+### Getting Started

-This module comes with examples to help illustrate how to start using Plates in your ProcessWire application, tips on how to make use of optional features, and how to implement additional Plates abilities in ProcessWire.
+An example is provided that illustrates how to start using Plates in your ProcessWire application, tips on how to make use of optional features, and how to implement additional Plates abilities in ProcessWire.

-There are two examples, a basic example that uses the core features provided by Plates, and an example that uses some of the additional functions available if the custom [Plates for ProcessWire Extensions](#platesforprocesswireextensions) are enabled on the module config page.

-Basic: `/site/modules/Plates/examples/basic/`
-With Extensions: `/site/modules/Plates/examples/extensions_enabled/`

-The "extensions enabled" example uses only a small number of the wide array of useful tools and functions that are available if custom extensions are enabled.
-For more information, review the notes below or refer to the documentation included on the Plates for ProcessWire module config page.
+The example can be found in: `/site/modules/Plates/example/`

+By default, Plates for ProcessWire configures Plates to look for files that end with the extension `.plates.php`.
+This can help with file organization and to easily differentiate between a ProcessWire template and a Plates template.
+This extension may be changed on the module config page.

 ### Reviewing the Plates Documentation